-If you’re looking for a perfect pair of Irish dance hard shoes Corr’s Irish Shoes is the right place.
-We carry a great selection of Irish Jig Shoes ideal for both beginners and advanced dancers.
-Irish dance hard shoes are also known as jig shoes, heavy shoes, and treble shoes as they are named often after the specific dance they are used for.
+If you’re looking for a durable and comfortable pair of Irish dance hard shoes, Corr’s Irish Shoes is the right place.
+We carry a great selection of Irish Jig Shoes that suits both beginners and advanced dancers.
+Irish dance hard shoes are also known as jig shoes, step shoes, heavy shoes, and treble shoes as they are named often after the specific dance they are used for.

 How are Corr's Irish dance hard shoes made?